25 Things to Know about Konami’s Castlevania Series

 12. The Series Achieved Its Greatest Milestone With Symphony of the Night

-1997’s Castlevania: Symphony of the Night (SotN) for the PlayStation is the most critically acclaimed episode of the series.
+1997’s Castlevania: Symphony of the Night (SotN) for the PlayStation remains the most critically acclaimed episode of the series.
 SotN is also famous for using Alucard instead of a Belmont as the protagonist, and for revamping gameplay into the “Metrovania” format.
-A portmanteau of Metroid and Castlevania, this format emphasises on non-linear exploration and powering-up.
-Metrovania became the format for most new episodes in the next 13 years of the series.
+A portmanteau of Metroid and Castlevania, this format emphasises on non-linear exploration and RPG-based powering-up.
+Metrovania subsequently became the format for most new episodes in the next 13 years of the series.

 13. The Series’ Cover Artstyle Adopted a Strong Gothic Flavour With Symphony of the Night

 Unlike Rondo of Blood, cover and promotional artwork for Symphony of the Night was created with a strong gothic feel.
-This art direction would be reused in several other Metrovania episodes, and in the two PlayStation 2 episodes.
+This art direction would be reused in several other Metrovania episodes, and in the two PlayStation 2 titles.

 14. Symphony of the Night Greatly Expanded Gameplay Complexity

 Powering-up in earlier Castlevania games was simplistic, no more than the discovery of secondary weapons, the lengthening of the protagonist’s whip, or an increase in secondary weapon firing rate.
 In Symphony of the Night, powering-up was vastly expanded with the introduction of RPG elements.
-Not only was there a plethora of weapons and skills to acquire, Alucard could repeatedly strengthen his basic attributes too.
+Not only was there a plethora of weapons and skills to acquire, Alucard could also repeatedly strengthen his basic attributes.
 Subsequent Metrovania episodes further introduced complex magic systems with each new protagonist.

 15. Earlier 3D Episodes of the Castlevania Series were Generally Not Well-Received

 Between 1999 and 2005, Konami released four Castlevania episodes featuring 3D gameplay.
 Unfortunately, all four received lukewarm response from players, with the most common complaint being monotonous environments.
-Possibly because of this, Konami did not attempt any further 3D entries till 2010’s Lords of Shadows.
+Possibly because of this, Konami did not attempt any further 3D entries till 2010’s Lords of Shadow.